History of Halle Berry in Timeline

 In the fall of 2013, Halle Berry pushed for the Anti-Paparazzi Bill, SB 606, which was signed into law by California Governor Jerry Brown.

-In June 2014, a Superior Court ruling called for Halle Berry to pay Gabriel Aubry $16,000 a month in child support, as well as retroactive payments and attorney fees.
+In June 2014, a Superior Court ruling required Halle Berry to pay Gabriel Aubry $16,000 a month in child support, along with retroactive and legal fee payments.

 2014: Filmed Kidnap